 I may have written this before, but this is not my favorite holiday.
-It reminds me of a really bad drug (like a decongestant) that gets you all hyped up only to plummet you to the bottom of the deepest darkest hole.
-OK, maybe that is a bit extreme but I ain’t a fan.
-We all feel way too busy rushing around.
+I am not a fan.
+We all feel way too busy rushing around, and for what?
 We all hear those car horns a little more this time of year.
-Everyone seems a little Mad.
-And for most Moms and Dads, it can be brutal having your little monkey look at you with those sweet eyes, saying “please get me that iPad mini” that is over $300.
-I sold my car from college for about that much.
+Everyone seems a little angrier.
+And for most Moms and Dads I know, it can be brutal having your little monkey look at you with those sweet eyes, saying “please get me that iPad mini” that is over $300 that all my friends have… I sold my car from college for about that much.

-I believe the best part of this year is staying warm in the kitchen while baking goodies for friends and family.
+The best part of this time is staying warm in the kitchen while baking goodies for friends and family.
 And sometimes eating the goodies myself while watching Netflix in the comfort of my own home.
 Sometimes I turn on some calming music (maybe a little Frank Sinatra’s Christmas but only once during the season) and zone in on the baking, tuning everything else out.
 All eyes do light up and twinkle when given that gift that is made from the heart and fills the belly.

 3 cups sugar

 1/2 teaspoon kosher salt

 1 cup heavy whipping cream

 Preheat oven to 350 degrees.
 Cream your butter and sugar together in a mixer and then add the eggs one at a time.
 Add vanilla and mix.
 Scrape down of your bowl.
 Add half your flour, then all your heavy cream, and finish with your last bit of flour and salt.
 Mix this on high speed for 5-6 minutes.
 This is where the batter will get a lovely silky texture.
 Bake your cupcakes for about 45 minutes.
 Check to make sure your toothpick comes out clean!